If you have to dismantle your project and start over, the impact on your trajectory can be devastating. Can you get it right the first time?

 - Hired :)

-Let’s take a look at 6 different writing prompt examples you can send to your next interview candidates.
+Let’s take a look at 6 different sample writing exercises for job applicants you may find helpful in your next round of interviews.

-Now that your hiring pipeline is full, you’ve reviewed resumes, portfolios, maybe a quick applicant video introduction, and the like –you’re probably ready to start scheduling interviews.
+Now that your hiring pipeline is full, you’ve reviewed resumes, portfolios, maybe a quick applicant video introduction, and the like, and you’re probably ready to start scheduling interviews.
 At this stage, it might be wise to ask some of your top choices to do a bit of homework that applies to your product/company to kick it off.
 You can do this before you start the first round of interviews, or after.

 These short writing prompts should give you just enough to test the legitimacy of their work.
 To make the most of their time and yours, make sure that all assignments and expectations are clearly explained to candidates, especially if it’s before they get the chance to speak to anyone.